datstartup/ubuntuopenbox/_posts/2021-02-18-move-home-directory-to-partition.md

 ### 2. Mount the new home

 #### 2.1 Manually mount for test
-I find this step is unnecessary but I show it here anyways in case you are curious.
+I find this step unnecessary but I show it here anyways in case you are curious.

 You can test the new home by manually mounting it after you delete/ move the old home.